Area view of Atlanta

 The next one is Grove Park, a working-class community on the Northwestern side of the metropolis.
 The main problems of this location are high crime rates and low household incomes.
 However, revitalization plans set in motion are focused around education and building an academy and a charter school.
 Also, there is a plan to form a main street business district.
 Remember, Grove Park might not be great for now, but the upcoming changes might just put it among the great ATL communities.

-a construction worker
+A construction worker

-There is more than one district that needs revitalization.
+There is more than one district that needs revitalization

 Moving to the Capital of Georgia Is a Smart Decision

 Are you still on the fence about relocating to ATL?
-Hopefully, this guide sheds some light on your doubts and helped you find the location you need.
+Hopefully, this guide shed some light on your doubts and helped you find the location you need.
 Remember, a vast number of entertainment options, local initiatives, open spaces, and tight-knit communities are all the factors that will make your move worth the trouble.
 Add a booming economy and highly rated educational institutions, and you will see why newcomers can’t wait to call themselves ATL locals.

 Get a guaranteed price